-Having landed on Netflix on Wednesday (11 Mar), the 90-minute film sees the award-winning documentarian meeting with a number of 'extreme male influencers', famed amongst their social media followers for their inflammatory views on masculinity.
+Having landed on Netflix on Wednesday (11 March), the 90-minute film sees the award-winning documentarian meeting with a number of controversial influencers, famed among their social media followers for their inflammatory views on masculinity.

-Andrew Tate was once viewed as the ringleader of the group, hailed as the 'king of toxic masculinity' before later being hit with criminal and civil legal proceedings in a number of countries over alleged sexual abuse and human trafficking offences, accusations he denies.
+Andrew Tate was once hailed as the 'king of toxic masculinity' before later being hit with criminal and civil legal proceedings in several of countries over alleged sexual assault and human trafficking offences.
+He denies the accusations.

-His arrest failed to dissuade fellow 'incels' from stepping into his position, however, who use websites, blogs and podcasts as a means of promoting belief systems that often stand accused of radicalising young men and permitting the harassment and degradation of women.
+His arrest seemingly failed to dissuade others from stepping into his position, however, with many using websites, blogs and podcasts as a means of promoting belief systems that often stand accused of radicalising young men and permitting the harassment and degradation of women.

-The American hosts a podcast titled Fresh and Fit, through which he broadcasts highly offensive views about women, Jewish people, overweight or unattractive individuals, transgender and queer people, and what he calls ‘ghetto black women and Shaniquas' on a weekly basis.
+Real name Amrou Fudl, the American hosts a podcast titled Fresh and Fit, through which he broadcasts highly offensive views about women, Jewish people, overweight or 'unattractive' individuals, transgender and queer people, and what he calls 'ghetto black women and Shaniquas' on a weekly basis.

-During a 'dating advice' segment called 'Red Pill Wednesday', he once famously declared: "I dictate when I want to put d**k in you, b***h, and you dictate when the sandwiches come by my dictation."
+During a 'dating advice' segment called 'Red Pill Wednesday', the 36-year-old once famously declared: "I dictate when I want to put d**k in you, b***h, and you dictate when the sandwiches come by my dictation."

 What did Gaines say about his relationship in the doc?